 In 2012 the site of the former brickworks was included in the ‘local plan’ (a statutory document which sets out the overall approach to development across the city) with an ‘indicative’ 35 homes.
 In 2014 plans for 55 homes were submitted to the local planning office which included a small car park for the reserve.
 This was initially refused by local planning officers but won on appeal by the developer.
 Later new plans for 67 homes were put forward which were approved.
 The Ecological Mitigation Strategy includes homes for bats and planting fruit-bearing trees to provide foraging habitat for birds and invertebrates.
 Construction on the site started in 2019 and will be completed in 2021.

 Walking around the lake today you might never know the long history of the site.
 The only construction that remains from the time of the brickworks is the supporting wall to the south of the site.

 Photos of the Northam Brickyard site before it was developed for housing.

-Until 2016 the site was maintained by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.
-It was handed back to Peterborough City Council in 2016 following plans for housing on the adjacent former Northam Brickyards site.
+Until 2016 the reserve was maintained by the Wildlife Trust for Bedfordshire, Cambridgeshire and Northamptonshire.
+It was handed back to Peterborough City Council in 2016 following the plans for housing on the adjacent former Northam Brickyards site.
 Representatives from Peterborough City Council met with the Parish Council in July 2016 and discussed the future of the site.
 The Wildlife Trust gave a statement at the time “The value of the site has been, and will continue to be, diminished due to an increase in housing developments close to the site.”
 Despite this, the site is still an asset to the community and a refuge for many types of wildlife.